-In contrast to the structurally controlled failures in strong rock discussed in the previous section, there are many cases where tunnels and caverns are excavated in rock masses which are weak because of intense jointing or because the rock material itself has a low strength.
-Rocks such as shales, mudstones, siltstones, phyllites and tuffs are typical weak rocks in which even moderate in situ stresses are likely to induce failure in the rock mass surrounding underground excavations.
+In contrast to the structurally controlled failures in strong rock discussed in the previous section, there are many cases where tunnels and caverns are excavated in rock masses which are weak as a result of intense jointing or because the rock material itself has a low strength.
+Rocks such as shales, mudstones, siltstones, phyllites and tuffs are typical weak rocks in which even moderate in situ stresses are likely to induce failure in the rock surrounding underground excavations.

 Progressive failure of this type, which can occur in the rock surrounding an underground excavation in a weak rock mass, is a difficult analytical problem and there are no simple numerical models nor factor of safety calculations which can be used to define acceptable limits to this failure process.
-Judgement on the adequacy of a support design must be based upon an evaluation of a number of factors such as the magnitude and distribution of deformations in the rock and the stresses induced in support elements such as grouted cables, steel sets or concrete linings.
-This design process is illustrated by means of the example presented below.
+Judgement on the adequacy of a support design has to be based upon an evaluation of a number of factors such as the magnitude and distribution of deformations in the rock and the stresses induced in support elements such as grouted cables, steel sets or concrete linings.
+This design process is illustrated by means of an example.

-The Mingtan pumped storage project is in the central region of the island of Taiwan and utilizes the 400 m head difference between the Sun Moon Lake and the Shuili River to generate up to 1600 MW at times of peak demand.
+The Mingtan pumped storage project is located in the central region of the island of Taiwan and utilizes the 400 m head difference between the Sun Moon Lake and the Shuili River to generate up to 1600 MW at times of peak demand.
 The power cavern is 22 m wide, 46 m high and 158 m long and a parallel transformer hall is 13 m wide, 20 m high and 17 m long.
-The caverns are 45 m apart and are located at a depth of 30 m below surface in the steep left bank of the Shuili River (Liu, Cheng, and Chang, 1988).
+The caverns are 45 m apart and are located at a depth of 30 m below surface in the steep left bank of the Shuili river (Liu, Cheng and Chang, 1988).

-The rock mass consists of weathered, interbedded sandstones, siltstones and shales dipping at approximately 35° to the horizontal.
+The rock mass consists of weathered, interbedded sandstones, siltstones and shales dipping at about 35° to the horizontal.
 The Rock Mass Ratings (RMR) (Bieniawski, 1974) and Tunnelling Quality Index Q (Barton, Lien and Lunde, 1974) and approximate shear strength values for the various components of the rock mass are given in Table 6 below.

 the rock mass in which the Mingtan power cavern is excavated

-Rock type RMR Q ø degrees c' MPa
+Rock type RMR Q $\phi'$ degrees c'MPa

 Jointed sandstone 63-75 12-39 50 1.0

 Bedded sandstone 56-60 7-31 45 0.8

 Faults or shears 10-33 0.1-1.1 30-40 0.15-0.3

 Table 6.
-Rock mass classifications and approximate friction angles φ and cohesive strengths c for the rock mass in which the Mingtan power cavern is excavated
+Rock mass classifications and approximate friction angles $\phi$ and cohesive strengths c for